praduman20/Expense-Tracker-React-mini-project-1/README.md

 # React mini project 1 - Expense Tracker
-Expense Tracker App: A simple application for managing your finances effortlessly.
+Expense Tracker: A simple application for managing your finances effortlessly.
 Easily record your expenses and income, and instantly view your total balance, earnings, and expenditures at a glance.
 React Concepts used - Context API , Hooks - (useReducer , useState , useContext).

 ## Demo Link - https://simplifyexpense.netlify.app/